 Sarah: Thanks Ash, my pleasure!
 Definitely could not have done it without your support and everything we do here at the Centre!

 I hope you have found this blog of value and has helped to give you an understanding of how true long-term results can be achieved through the accountability and structure that challenges/projects give you.
-If you are ready to get started with your transformation like Sarah did, simply click the link below to register for our next 8 Week Project which launches on February 8th.
+If you are interested in joining one of our challenges, we have one start on October 17th.
+Be sure to keep your eye on our Facebook or Instagram for more information.